ttopper/CPSC128/docs/02_SIPO/25_Pythonic_process.md

 ## Step 1: Read the problem description

 Read the question in detail.
-If the question references something else (like and another file or the Moodle), make sure you read that too.
+If the question references something else (like an equation and another file or the Moodle), make sure you read that too.

 ## Step 2: Analyze the problem